 Income Contingent Repayment – ICR – (tax disclosure consent required): Payments based on AGI, family size and total amount of DL loans.
-Payments change with income changes; if not repaid in 25 years unpaid portion will be forgiven (at present, you may need to pay taxes on forgiven amount).
+Payments change with income changes; if not repaid in 25 years unpaid portion will be forgiven (at present, you will pay taxes on forgiven amount).

 Income Based Repayment– IBR – (tax disclosure consent required): Monthly payment amounts will be 15 percent of your discretionary income – adjusted annually.
-If not repaid in 25 years unpaid portion will be forgiven (at present, you may need to pay taxes on forgiven amount).
+If not repaid in 25 years unpaid portion will be forgiven (at present, you will pay taxes on forgiven amount).

-Pay as You Earn– PAYE – (tax disclosure consent required): You are eligible for PAYEif and only ifyou; did not owe any money on any federal student loan as of Oct.
-1, 2007, and; received a disbursement of a Direct Loan on or after Oct.
-1, 2011.
+Pay as You Earn– PAYE – (tax disclosure consent required): You are eligible for PAYE did not owe any money on any federal student loan as of October 1, 2007and received a disbursement of a Direct Loan on or after October 1, 2011.
 Monthly payment amounts will be 10 percent of your discretionary income – adjusted annually.
-If not repaid in 25 years unpaid portion will be forgiven (at present, you may need to pay taxes on forgiven amount).
+If not repaid in 25 years unpaid portion will be forgiven (at present, you will pay taxes on forgiven amount).

 The website www.finaid.org has several calculators, so you can look at repayment in different ways with different personal circumstance scenarios.
 There are other on-line calculators available.

-Federal Public Service Loan Forgiveness and WCL Public Interest Loan Repayment Assistance
+Federal Public Service Loan Forgiveness and AUWCL Public Interest Loan Repayment Assistance

 Public Service Loan Forgiveness